fin3ss3g0d/evilgophish/README.md

 ## Apache2 Customization

 You can modify how `Apache2` operates by modifying `/etc/apache2/sites-enabled/000-default.conf`.
-You can serve content from a static directory to host payloads, configure multiple domains, etc. You can make any change `Apache2` supports.
+You can serve content from a static directory to host payloads, configure different proxies, etc. You can make any change `Apache2` supports.
 Restarting the server is mandatory for changes to take effect.

+## Installation Notes

+The installation script was tested on Ubuntu Focal/Jammy and installs the latest version of `Go` from source.
+Binaries may fail to build depending on your `Go` enironment and what you have installed i.e. installing the original versions this project combines then trying to install this version of them.
+It also makes changes to DNS so `evilginx2` can take it over.
+You should understand the implications of this and review it.
+A fresh environment is recommended and other operating systems haven't been tested.

 ## A Note About Campaign Testing And Tracking